oktadev/okta-blog/_source/_posts/2021-03-24-spring-security-test.md

 }
 ```

-As Spring Data Rest does not support Webflux, create a `TheatersController`:
+As Spring Data Rest does not support WebFlux, create a `TheatersController` in `com.okta.developer.theaters.controller` package:
 ```java
 package com.okta.developer.theaters.controller;